gdmoney/reading/the-myths-of-innovation.md

 - professional management was born from the desire to optimize and control, not to lead waves of change
 - the goal was to minimize change, optimize performance, and take control away from individuals
 - management as a discipline is steeped in an old-school command and control attitude that is alive and well in the Internet age
-- **execution** - to shepherd an idea down the long, arduous path from conception to realization
+- **Execution** - to shepherd an idea down the long, arduous path from conception to realization

 *****